 As I said, nothing causes me to push away harder and faster than being in a situation for which I have no understanding or experience.
 I can quickly become insecure as others often look to me to take the lead but I can only lead effectively when I have some basic feeling for the terrain.
 In this area I couldn’t even guess.
 Over the coming months I responded to the moment by distancing myself from Donna.
 Nearly every attempt she made to get together was met with an excuse for why that couldn’t happen.
-I figured that some day I’d be ready and, heck, Donna would be there when that day came so it seemed a great idea to simply stall.
+I figured that some day I’d be ready and, heck, Donna would be there when that day came so it seemed a great idea to simply play for time.
 But like a plane caught in a long stall suddenly everything can go wrong and a crash quickly becomes imminent.

 I don’t recall if it was later that spring or the following year (my instincts tell me it was later that year—still in seventh grade) when a new student arrived named Steve who had blonde hair and a cocky, self-confident demeanor.
 Donna was drawn to him almost immediately, and I, was crushed.
 Steve tried to befriend me and I spurned him like a dog shakes off unwanted water.
 His only crime was to have become the object of interest of my reliable partner in youth and I gave him a life sentence.

 The final straw was a school trip we all took to Washington D.C.
 Everything was fine on the bus ride down but then in one of the museums Donna and Steve were taking every opportunity to make-out behind what seemed like every corner and dark shadowy area.
 They were the talk of the class.
 I ended up on the ride home next to a fellow classmate, Dave Stiles, who informed me that one of our other classmates on the bus had a crush on me and was interested in making-out.
 I jumped at the chance only to rub Donna’s nose in it and spent the entire ride home acting like a totally inept Lothario.
 I’m not even sure Donna noticed.
-I also recall making her life a bit miserable for a while after that and some brusque interactions here and there followed only by a complete disconnect.
+I also recall making her life a bit miserable for a while after that with some brusque interactions here and there followed only by a complete disconnect.

 Not long after our parting high school beckoned and, I don’t know why, but Donna wasn’t there.
 She apparently was off to another school though I recall her later re-materializing later along the way for a brief period.
 I don’t know if her parents moved around a lot or what the cause was but suffice to say that was all I saw of Donna ever again.

-Over the years I’ve often wondered if Donna thought of me—if she even remembered the white horse she rode in on to defend me that day or the lost afternoon of awkward affection or the boy she moved onto that I soon looked at as the enemy.
+Over the years I’ve often wondered if Donna thought of me—if she even remembered the white horse she rode in on to defend me that day, or the lost afternoon of awkward affection, or the boy she moved onto that I soon looked at as the enemy.
 Through it all the memory of Donna was always one of warmth.
 Whatever the manner in which it came undone, mostly likely due entirely to my youth-oriented infirmities and life challenges, the residual imprint was one of youthful wonder—my own special Wonder Years.

 So it was that yesterday Donna came out of the clouds and haze to Friend me on Facebook and with that simple action brought forth a plethora of great memories and regrets of what might have been.
 Her life, at least from this vast distance, has gone very much as I would have guessed.
 She’s spent a career in the military as a JAG (Judge Advocate General—or lawyer to you and me) and she’s a full-bird Colonel which can only happen with a finely honed laser-like focus on The Goal of succeeding that was always at the core of her being.
 What struck me most was that she seems to have not aged a day.
-Maybe she has and maybe it’s just the rose-colored glasses that I’ll always see her through but I think not.
+Maybe she has and maybe it’s just the rose-colored glasses that I’ll always see her through, but I think not.

 So few of the Friend requests we get come with any real sense of positive emotion, but for me, I can honestly say that this one made an impact and it was truly an honor to have known Donna at all even if nothing ever became of those initial awkward steps into intimacy.
-To be able to recall those moments at all was incredible and I just had to jot some of them down before they once again fell back into the recesses of my mind perhaps for the final time.
+To be able to recall those moments at all was incredible and I just had to jot some of them down before they once again fell back into the recesses of my mind, perhaps for the final time.
 Thank you Donna.